 What size a Cavapoo is can vary depending on whether the toy or miniature Poodle is one of the parents, but in general, they range from 9-14 inches (23-35 cm) It is possible a standard Poodle could be used, which would result in a larger dog, but it is rare.

 They are quite small dogs, and an adult Cavapoo can weigh up to 20lbs or 9 kg.

 A Cavapoo’s coat is soft, it can be wavy resembling the Spaniel or more tightly curled like the Poodle.
 Colours range from a solid black Cavapoo gold, white, chocolate, fawn and grey.
 Plus, any of these colours with white.

 The Cavapoo breed is one of the smaller mixed breed dogs, they are compact with a round face, long, floppy ears, and large dark eyes.
-They have a very expressive face which gives them a personality all of their own and makes saying no extremely difficult.
+They have a very expressive faces which gives them a personality all of their own and makes saying no extremely difficult.

 This is the 1st generation Cavapoo and is 50% Poodle and 50% Cavalier King Charles Spaniel.
 The offspring can inherit the appearance and coat of either parent or fall somewhere in between.
 These offspring are suitable for people who suffer from mild and moderate allergies as they should be fairly low-shedding

 The F1 back-cross Cavapoo is 25% Cavalier and 75% poodle and is produced by mating a first-generation Cavapoo with a Poodle.
 Their appearance and coat will lean towards the dominant breed of the Poodle and are more suitable for moderate to severe allergy sufferers as they have a higher success rate of non-shedding